 When the shellac is really hot, it gives off a lot of smoke, so don’t do it under a smoke detector.
 But the smell is pleasant so you don’t need to worry about that.

 I personally quite like it.

-when it cools down and you can’t really get it off, and it will give a blister.
+Don’t touch it when it boiling hot, it is a thermoplastic adhesive, which means that when it’s hot it’s sticky.
+So it will stick to you when it cools down and you can’t really get it off, and it will give a blister.

 The bigger (or fatter), you want to make the stick, the more times you will repeat this process here.
 Thicker sticks will take quite a bit of time.

 On the other hand, the benefit of a larger one is that you can get more shellac onto a pad quicker.

 Step #4 — Lift the Line of Shellac Onto Your Surface Plate